 The Urban Greenspaces Institute is actively involved in numerous issues related to urban parks, trails and greenspaces planning.
 The following are links to some of the agencies, programs and events that relate to the Institute's work:

 Connecting Green Alliance - The Institute is a founding member of the Connecting Green Alliance, a coalition of nonprofit organizations such as Trust for Public Land, Audubon Society of Portland and the Urban Greenspaces Institute; public agencies such as Metro, Portland Parks and Recreation, and Portland's Bureau of Environmental Services.

-Metro - the only directly elected regional government in the United States.
-Mike Houck sits on Metro's Reserves Steering Committee which makes recommendations to Metro Council on issues related to future expansions of the region's Urban Growth Boundary.
+Metro - The only directly elected regional government in the United States.
+Executive Director Mike Houck sits on Metro's Reserves Steering Committee, which makes recommendations to the Metro Council on issues related to future expansions of the region's urban growth boundary.

-Mike Houck sits on the advisory board for the Ecological Cities Project- Amherst Massachusetts.
-He has worked with Ecological Cities director- Dr. Rutherford Platt- on issues related to urban ecology at the national level.
+Mike Houck sits on the advisory board for the Ecological Cities Project in Amherst, Massachusetts.
+He has worked with Ecological Cities Director Dr. Rutherford Platt on issues related to urban ecology at the national level.